optakt/optakt.github.io/content/knowledge/flare.md

 Federated Byzantine agreement is a new model of consensus that achieves robustness through quorum slices.
 It is an adaptation of Byzantine agreement to systems with open membership, where different nodes have different concepts about which group of nodes are important to them about deciding on a statement.

-These groups of nodes let the inidividual node take decisions based on its own trust criteria.
+These groups of nodes let the individual node take decisions based on its own trust criteria.
-The groups bind the system together in the same way as inidividual networks' peering and transit decisions unifiy the Internet.
+The groups bind the system together in the same way as individual networks' peering and transit decisions unify the Internet.

 #### Description

 FBA is a model suitable for a worldwide consensus.
-In FBA each particiapnt knows and relies on opinion of others that it considers important.
+In FBA each participant knows and relies on opinion of others that it considers important.
 It waits for the `vast` majority of them to agree on a transaction before considering the transaction settled.
 In turn, those important participant do not agree to the transaction until the participants `they` consider important agree as well, and so on.
-Eventually — enough of the network accepts a transaction and consequently it becomes infeasible for an attacker to roll it back.
+Eventually — enough of the network accepts a transaction, and consequently it becomes infeasible for an attacker to roll it back.
-Only at that point all of the participants consider it settled.
+Only at that point all the participants consider it settled.

 #### Stellar Consensus Protocol

 Stellar consensus protocol (SCP) is a construction of FBA — an FBA system (FBAS).
 It is free from blocked states, in which consensus is no longer possible, unless participant failures make it impossible to satisfy trust dependencies.

-Stellar claims to be the first provably safe consensusm mechanism to have the following key properties simultaneously:
+Stellar claims to be the first provably safe consensus mechanism to have the following key properties simultaneously:

 * Decentralized control — anyone is able to participate and no central authority dictates whose approval is required for consensus.
 * Low latency — nodes can reach consensus at timescales humans expect for web payments — a few seconds.
 * Flexible trust — users have the freedom to trust any combination of parties they see fit.
-* Asymptotic security — safety rests on digital signatures and hash families whose parameteres can reallistically be tuned to protect against adversaries with vast computing power.
+* Asymptotic security — safety rests on digital signatures and hash families whose parameters can realistically be tuned to protect against adversaries with vast computing power.

 #### FBA Specification

 Like non-federated Byzantine agreement, FBA addresses the problem of updating replicated state, such as a transaction ledger or certificate tree.
 By agreeing on what updates to apply, nodes avoid contradictory, irreconcilable states.

-Each update is identified by a unque `slot` from which the inter-update dependencies can be inferred — for example slots can be consequtively numbered positions in a sequentially applied log.
+Each update is identified by a unique `slot` from which the inter-update dependencies can be inferred — for example slots can be consecutively numbered positions in a sequentially applied log.

 An FBA system runs a consensus protocol that ensures nodes agree on slot contents.
 A node `u` can safely apply update `x` in slot `i` when it has safely applied updates in all slots upon which `i` depends.